 Land rights in Africa are rooted in a range of social, political and economic relationships and units spanning households and kinship networks often overlapping and layered in character.
 The contemporaneous existence of parallel but separate legal systems, usually customary and statutory, or legal pluralism, that apply different paradigms to decide land matters often lead to inequality and injustice in how individuals or groups can access land.
 Of particular significance are the alternative avenues provided by the rapid collapse of communal tenure systems through increased commodification and subsequent privatization of land.
-In this situation legal pluralism has the contradictory effect of opening up opportunities to negotiate land rights and resist the appropriation of land by the state, capitalist enterprise and other agents, while eroding traditional avenues for marginalised groups like women and migrants to access land.
+In this situation, legal pluralism has the contradictory effect of opening up opportunities to negotiate land rights and resist the appropriation of land by the state, capitalist enterprise and other agents, while eroding traditional avenues for marginalized groups like women and migrants to access land.
 Understanding the current trends in land tenure and land rights commodification and appropriation by powerful mediators are crucial for engaging relevant processes of social and political change within African societies.
-Research approaches are important for realisation of this insight.
+Research approaches are important for the realisation of this insight.

 The recent shift away from a gendered focus in land research conflicts with the increasing openness among especially young African academics to include a gender-sensitive lens within their research.
 This is not to speculate that there is a complete lack of gender sensitivity among young researchers carrying out studies on tenure reforms and land use in Africa.
-However, the dearth of epistemological underpinnings and their related methodological applications to highlight gender dynamics within interdisciplinary researches seem to cripple many young researchers on land rights in Africa.
-A related challenge is the grasp of appropriate methodological tools to rigorously interrogate the intersection of gender and other forms of social relations that serve to further disadvantage marginalised groups.
+However, the dearth of epistemological underpinnings and their related methodological applications to highlight gender dynamics within interdisciplinary researchers seem to cripple many young researchers on land rights in Africa.
+A related challenge is the grasp of appropriate methodological tools to rigorously interrogate the intersection of gender and other forms of social relations that serve to further disadvantage marginalized groups.
 For instance, World Bank induced land reforms that are engaging several African countries have been noted for the inability to incorporate the appropriate gendered dimensions usually blamed on the stress of economic efficiency to the detriment of social gender relations that underscore land relations in Africa.
 Thus the lack of know-how on feminist methodology and theory often leads to a continuation of gender-blind research applications.

 It is within this context that the University of Cape Coast Summer School is being conceptualized in collaboration with the Theologische Hochschule Friedensau (Friedensau Adventist University), and the Freie Univesität, Berlin, Germany.